TheHive-Project/TheHiveDocs/TheHive4/Installation/Install_rpm.md

 # Installation Guide on RedHat-like OS

-This page is a step by step installation and configuration guide to get an TheHive 4 instance up and running on systems using DEB packages repositories.
+This page is a step by step installation and configuration guide to get an TheHive 4 instance up and running on systems using RPM packages repositories.

 ## Table of contents